The event has ended, but the memories remain.

-This full-day workshop follows An Event Apart Austin and runs 9:00am-4:00pm on Wednesday, October 02.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart Austin and runs 9:00am-4:00pm on Wednesday, October 02.
+You can register online and save over $100 when you sign up for all three days.

 The VenueThe Hilton Austin 500 East 4th Street Austin, TX 78701

 The Hilton Austin has arranged special room rates for An Event Apart attendees: just $254/night for a single or double plus free wireless internet for the duration of your stay.
-Call (512) 482-8000 and request the “An Event Apart special rate.”
+Call (512) 482-8000 and request the “An Event Apart special rate” or go to our special reservations page.
 Limited rooms are available at this rate, so don’t delay.